gradle/gradle-java-modules/README.md

 Gradle doesn't currently support building Java 9 modules in a first-class way, except for a extremely limited `experimental-jigsaw` plugin.
 I decided to fork the plugin and extend it with a couple of necessary features.

+The full documentation and some tips, how to solve common problems with Jigsaw, can be found on wiki.

 ## Basic usage

 If you already have a working Java project, applying the plugin is just one step: